Chema22R/portfolio/README.md

 # Personal Web Server
 This application is the front page of my personal server, in which users can access my personal projects, as well as view my curriculum.

+Check out a real example of the application from [here](http://chema22r.duckdns.org).

 ## Setup and Run
 1. Download the source code
 2. Install the node modules executing `npm i` from inside the *client* folder